 While Kennedy and Khrushchev may have been the

-representatives of the two opposing powers, they were ultimately
+representatives of the two opposing powers, they were ultimately faced with

-Kennedy's assassination saved him.
+him.
 But the actual assassination and the cover-up must have been something

 on a scale beyond that which Johnson alone could have accomplished.
 In the

 end, all of these people: Allen Dulles, J. Edgar Hoover, LBJ, the Cubans and

 what have you, were happy to get rid of JFK.
 And then they also got rid of